ktmDeveloper/ES6errHndler/README.md

   fieldValue.length >= compareLength
     ? `${fieldName} must be less than ${compareLength} characters` : "";

-// for each field, we can specify what type of checks we can to do.
-// For 'checkCharMinLength', we use currying.
-We only get two parameters passed to these function.
-// The third parameter is the length to be compared, which we can hardcode here itself. const inputCriteria = {
-  firstName: [
-    checkIfEmpty,
-    (fieldValue, fieldName) => checkCharMinLength(fieldValue, fieldName, 2),
-    (fieldValue, fieldName) => checkCharMaxLength(fieldValue, fieldName, 20)
-  ],
-  lastName: [
-    checkIfEmpty,
-    (fieldValue, fieldName) => checkCharMinLength(fieldValue, fieldName, 2),
-    (fieldValue, fieldName) => checkCharMaxLength(fieldValue, fieldName, 20)
-  ],
-  zipCode: [
-    checkIfEmpty,
-    (fieldValue, fieldName) => checkCharEqualLength(fieldValue, fieldName, 5)
-  ],
-  state: [
-    checkIfEmpty,
-    (fieldValue, fieldName) => checkCharEqualLength(fieldValue, fieldName, 2)
-  ]
-};

 // spread operator / destructuring / functional JS
 const getErrorMessage = (inputs, criteria) => {